railsbridge/railsbridge-virtual-machine/README.md

 This is a proposed new setup method for the Railsbridge Boston workshop.
 It could mean bye bye Xcode, RVM, rbenv, and Windows installfest headaches.

+Note for workshop participants:

+The virtual machine creates a "computer within your computer", fully loaded with the software you need to run Ruby and Rails programs, plus the tools to deploy it on the Internet with Heroku and save changes in Git source control.

 Set up all the software you need (except for the text editor) by following these steps:

 ## Step 1.